bmwcarit/MoCOCrW/doc/examples/example_symm.md

 It is also possible to associate additional unencrypted data with the message.
 In this case, the authentication tag will ensure the integrity of both encrypted and unencrypted data.
 For instance, this is useful to protect the integrity of header fields that contain meta-data which need to be visible on transport.

-Example below is similar to the previous one but uses authenticated cipher mode GCM.
+The example below is similar to the previous one but uses authenticated cipher mode GCM.
 After encryption, we take the computed authentication tag and carry it along with the message for further authentication.

 ```cpp
 using namespace mococrw;